Clarity logoClarity logoClarity

 Clarity connects to your on-chain wallets to track your DeFi lending positions alongside your traditional investments.
 Instead of checking Aave, Compound, and MakerDAO separately, you can see your total borrowed amount, collateral value, and effective leverage in one dashboard.
 By monitoring your DeFi exposure as a percentage of your overall net worth, you can make informed decisions about when to reduce leverage or add collateral — before a liquidation event forces the decision for you.

-DeFi lending is a powerful tool for capital efficiency, but leverage cuts both ways.
+DeFi lending is a useful tool for capital efficiency, but leverage cuts both ways.
 The protocols are transparent and predictable — the rules are written in code that anyone can read.
 There are no hidden terms or surprise margin calls.
 But that transparency also means there's no flexibility: when the math says you're underwater, liquidation happens instantly and without negotiation.
 Respect the health factor, size your positions conservatively, and always know your liquidation price.
 The goal is to use leverage as a tool, not to become a data point in the next cascade.

 DeFi lending and borrowing carry significant risks including total loss of collateral.
 This article is educational and does not constitute financial advice.
 Do your own research before using leveraged DeFi protocols.